vals-productions/sqlighter/README.md

 In xcode add libsqlite3.dylib to your project libraries.

-Include contents of /ios/impl/ directory - SQLighterDbImpl and SQLighterRsImpl *.h and *.m files into your iOS project.
-Right click at the project's source files folder, pick "Add files to "prj name", locate the place where you cloned sqlighter repository, and add those files.
+Include contents of sqlighter/ios/j2objc/com/vals/a2ios/sqlighter/impl/ directory -
+SQLighterDbImpl.m and SQLighterRsImpl.m files into your iOS project.
+Right click at the project's source files folder, pick "Add files to "prj name"", locate the place where you cloned sqlighter repository, and add those files.

-Add path to the content of ios/j2objc to your project's include's search path.
-I.e. you should be able to use the following in your code, because these files are under ios/j2objc and xcode has ios/j2objc in include search path
+Add path to the sqlighter/ios/j2objc to your project's include's search path.
+I.e. you should be able to use the following in your code, because these files are under sqlighter/ios/j2objc and xCode has sqlighter/ios/j2objc in include search path:
 ```
 #import "com/vals/a2ios/sqlighter/intf/SQLighterDb.h"
 #import "com/vals/a2ios/sqlighter/intf/SQLighterRs.h"
 ```
-j2objc also has to be part of the project since some specific classes from the toolkit are referenced from sqlighter.
+J2ObjC toolkit also has to be part of the project since some specific classes from the toolkit are referenced from sqlighter.
+You include this according to J2ObjC guidelines.
+If you need sqlighter project, I assume, you've already familiarized yourself with this routine.

 Make sure your project compiles.

 #### Database file

-In both cases - Android and iOS your initial SQLite database file should be part of your project.
+In either way, both Android and iOS projects should contain your initial SQLite database file.
+It should be part of your project.
 It can have some predefined DB schema or you can create tables on the fly - it's all in developer's control.

 On Android's project the location of the file is typically 'assets' directory.